PSA: Your nightstand is NOT a junk drawer.

 How do you make self care a priority?
-Did you know that I have a customizable self care checklist printable in my shop?
+You can always use this customizable self care checklist printable to create your self-care routine.
 I know self care looks different for everyone, so I provide lots of ideas, but the actual checklist is completely customizable for you and your goals.

 Looking for How to Transform Your Bedroom on a Budget?
 I am so happy with how my bedroom turned out and share my favorite tips and products to help inspire you to create a room you love.

 Jen is the founder of Reset Your Nest, a Professional Home Organizing business in Utah (Salt Lake City, Park City, Ogden, Logan, Utah County, and St. George), California (Bay Area, Los Gatos, Hillsborough, Atherton, San Jose), Denver, CO, and Phoenix, AZ.
 She loves creating order and systems out of chaos.
 Her specialty is finding a way to continue the aesthetic of any home to every cupboard and drawer.
 She shares her tips and tricks on Instagram @reset_your_nest.